TOD-theses/paper-transaction-analysis/notes/transactions/Scalability.md

 For 10 blocks (19895500-19895509).
-*Note: time and storage will likely double, for analyzing also the attacker transactions*
+*Note: time and storage will likely double, for analyzing also the attacker transactions* *Note: time for tracing will be lower because I've added parallelism*

 Analyzed attacks: 1376
 Successful: 1356 (98.5%)